TiVo/androidx-media/tivo-docs/DASHEncodingGuidelines.md

 The DASH-IOP introduces an [MPD timeline](https://dashif-documents.azurewebsites.net/Guidelines-TimingModel/master/Guidelines-TimingModel.html#mpd-timeline) and describes how to map it to the [sample timeline](https://dashif-documents.azurewebsites.net/DASH-IF-IOP/master/DASH-IF-IOP.html#sample-timeline) in order to achieve the first function.

-The *MPD timeline* is mapped to wall-clock time by the `MPD@availabilityStartTime` attribute, which simply put maps zero on the *MPD timeline* to wall-clock time (for live operation).
+The *MPD timeline* is mapped to wall-clock time by the `MPD@availabilityStartTime` attribute, which simply maps zero on the *MPD timeline* to wall-clock time (for live operation).
 Wall-clock on the client is synchronized with the origin server using the schema in the `UTCTiming` element.
 MPD Time to wall-clock time is only done for live playback by simply adding the `MPD@availabilityStartTime`

 For ExoPlayer MPD Time is kept internally as a tuple of the current `Period` (both playing and loading) and `periodPositionUs` which is microseconds relative to the current `Period`.
 In ExoPlayer, periods map directly to a DASH *Period*.
 So ExoPlayer *position* maps to the [MPD timeline](https://dashif-documents.azurewebsites.net/Guidelines-TimingModel/master/Guidelines-TimingModel.html#mpd-timeline) quite simply as: